 A Better Life Is Possible

-There isn’t a one-size-fits-all approach to recovering from an eating disorder, and treatment may be provided in a variety of forms and settings.
+There isn’t a one-size-fits-all approach to recovering from an eating disorder, and treatment options may be provided in a variety of forms and settings.
 It usually involves a combination of nutritional and psychological counseling, as well as treatment for co-occurring conditions.
 Factors generally addressed include:

 - Life-threatening medical symptoms